"I could have easily cut you to ribbons."

 - Adult++ — porn

 is the Netherlands' rating system for everything except video games, which are covered by PEGI.
 As noted above, the ratings are age-based and mostly self-explanatory.
 As with PEGI, Kijkwijzer uses pictograms to describe the reasons for content ratings: violence, fear, sex, discrimination, drugs and/or alcohol abuse, and coarse language.
+Note that only the 16+ rating is required to be enforced, all other age ratings are merely suggestions.

 Russian classification system is fairly straightforward.
 On TV, it goes with a simple "number-plus" format, e.g. 12+ or 16+.
 In movie theatres, it goes "from 16 and up" or like that.
 There are no subdivisions by reason for content ratings.